 And if you want to entertain clients, or call them over for a meeting, you can do this too.
 Not only will it be more convenient than a hotel room, but it is much more professional as well.

-Getting a good business credit card with rewards is also essential if you want to get all the perks and facilitate travel.
+Getting a good business credit card with rewards is another business travel tip and an essential if you want to get all the perks and facilitate travel.
 Some will offer access to airport lounges, free food, and deals with certain providers.